 St Clare’s College upholds the belief that all students, irrespective of differing abilities, should have the opportunity to be educated with their peers, accepting each other as persons with gifts that will enrich the whole community.
-The Wellness and Diversity Team promotes inclusive practices that strive for the spiritual, physical, emotional and intellectual development of all students.
+The Inclusive Education Team promotes inclusive practices that strive for the spiritual, physical, emotional and intellectual development of all students.

 Students with disabilities or gifts and talents are extended and supported in mainstream classrooms.
 The support and extension provided to students with special needs may consist of one or more of the following:

 - Computer Technology